Greetings to Riders in the 4th Annual Sonoma County Backroad Challenge to be held Saturday, May 17, 2014

 Regarding clothing drop off, there will be a provision for “checking” any jackets or light gear that you want to shed at the first rest stop.
 You will put it in a plastic bag, available at the rest stop, and leave the bag with us at the rest stop.
 We will haul the bag to the Festival when the rest stop closes.
 Toward the end of the day, you may retrieve the bag at the Petaluma Sunrise Rotary Booth at the Festival.
 We also advise you to put your contact info on the bag.

-We have a group of 25 Marshals riding bicycles spaced out through the groups of riders.
-The Marshals will easily be identfied as they will be wearing red Sonoma County Backroad Challenge logo jerseys.
+We have a group of 22 Marshals riding bicycles spaced out through the groups of riders.
+The Marshals will easily be identfied as they will be wearing red Sonoma County Backroad Challenge logo jerseys or other designations as Marshals.
 They are experienced riders who will be able to help you with advice, encouragement, minor first-aid and minor bike issues.
 They will also be able to help with communication regarding problems that occur and by summoning aid in the form of Support And Gear (SAG) vehicles or other more substantial assistance.
 We also have several of our two-wheeled “Motorcycle Cousins” from the Russian River BMW Motorcycle Club riding with us to provide similar services and communication.
 There will also be automobiles, SAG vehicles, stationed or moving around the course, which can be summoned for assistance and will be available for transport of riders and bicycles if the need arises.
 We have several officers from the California Highway Patrol directing traffic and providing assistance at specific locations to improve rider safety.
 All of these safety/support people will be in communication with our control center which will coordinate these resources and direct them to where they are needed.